ml-opensource/reality-check/README.md

 ![Icon](./Assets/Icon.png)

 > **Important**
 > If you are looking to use RealityCheck with visionOS, take a look to the [feature/visionOS](https://github.com/monstar-lab-oss/reality-check/tree/feature/visionOS) branch.
-It is nearing completion and will soon be merged.
+It is nearing completion and will soon be merged 🥽.

 > **Note**
 > RealityCheck is still in the early stages of development, and many of the planned features have not yet been implemented.
 We welcome contributions from the AR development community to help us improve and expand the app.
 Please keep this in mind when using RealityCheck in your projects, and feel free to submit issues or feature requests to our issue tracker.